Japanese business leaders hope Biden is committed to containing the pandemic

 "We hope (Biden) will play a leading role in rebuilding the global order and economy and curbing the spread of new coronavirus infections through closer coordination with other countries," the head of the nation's most influential business lobby said in a release.

 President Donald Trump pulled the United States out of international agreements and implemented protectionist trade measures.
-The U.S. has the most coronavirus cases in the world.
+The U.S. has had more coronavirus cases than any other nation..

 Akio Mimura, the head of the Japan Chamber of Commerce and Industry, also voiced hopes for Biden's leadership in bolstering the economy and improving ties with other countries.